When you think of traveling to Slovenia, what destinations come to mind? Lake Bled? The capital city of Ljubljana?

 PachaMama, which means Mother Earth in the Incan language, is a small Slovenian chain of accommodations geared towards sustainability.
 They have a lovely selection of guesthouses and apartments in Piran that are located in the heart of town.

 Most of their rooms cost less than 100€ a night.
-There are few hotels in Piran, Slovenia that is considered eco-friendly, but PachaMama is doing everything they can to make your stay not only comfortable and fun but low-impact and sustainable.
+There are few hotels in Piran, Slovenia that are considered eco-friendly.
+But, PachaMama is doing everything they can to make your stay not only comfortable and fun but low-impact and sustainable.

 This eco-hotel acts as the perfect base for people wanting to explore the Slovenian coast.
 Located among the beautiful vineyards and sprawling hills of the Istria region, Hiske Slovenske Istre keeps local culture alive and thriving in every room they’ve got to offer.